msamue/cpp-projects/README.md

 A simple program that transcribes DNA nucleotides to RNA.
 To use, simply run the exe file (Windows only).
 ### To Do:
-> add Linux and MacOS compatibility
+> Add Linux and MacOS compatibility
-> Add a bit polish to this readme